 The moon pulls the tides in the ocean and the water within us.
 Life is in the energy around us, moved by forces of the sun, the earth and the moon returning water from oceans to the mountain peaks in a continuous cyclical flow.
 And we are encompassed in that life; that love.

-There is a gentle breath of breeze and almost no smoke in the cinders.
+There is a gentle movement of breath yet almost no smoke in the cinders.
 For more years than we can imagine women of the tribe ‘smoked’ their new babies in to the life of their tribes.
 Smoked babies are earth mother spirits of their land.

 We take some fire in an abalone shell and add some white sage bush to create healing smoke and we smoke ourselves and we drum to the beat of the heart, of the Earth.
 We celebrate life-givers.